The Education for All Handicapped Children Act (EAHCA) of

 procedures.
 Health, vision, hearing, social and emotional development,

-intelligence, communication skills, and academic performance must all be
+intelligence, communication skills, and academic performance are

 included during this evaluation.